ubcxzhang/BayesianDesign4A/README.md

 ---

 ## Overview
-This repository contains the full `gbayesdesign` codebase and reproducibility materials used to generate **Figure 2** in the accompanying journal paper draft.
+This repository contains the full `gbayesdesign` codebase and reproducibility materials used to generate **Figure 2** in the accompanying journal paper "Bayesian Adaptive Design for Clinical Trials with Potential Subgroup Effects".

-The code implements **GPU-accelerated Bayesian power calculations** for high-frequency stock-trading experimental designs.
+The code implements **GPU-accelerated Bayesian power calculations** for Bayesian Adaptive Design for Clinical Trials Designs.
 All simulations and plots referenced in the paper can be reproduced using the scripts under `examples/`.

 ---